Exploring Economics strengthens plural economics and alternative economic approaches.

 Source: Own elaboration

-Third, the involvement of skilled women migrants in work that underuses their skills and education level, results in deskilling of these women.
+Third, the involvement of skilled women migrants in work that underuses their skills and education level results in the deskilling of these women.
 Deskilling refers to the decrease in the quality and usage of the knowledge and skills of individuals due to lack of usage or lack of opportunities.
-As a result, when the receiving country simultaneously does not provide the opportunity for skill transferability, as well a need for care work, it results in skilled women undergoing a deskilling process.
+As a result, when the receiving country simultaneously does not provide the opportunity for skill transferability, as well as a need for care work, it results in skilled women undergoing a deskilling process.
 In this case, the existence of global care chains serves as a tool for the deskilling of migrant women.

 In recent years, developed countries have faced an inflow of unplanned refugees fleeing war zones and escaping humanitarian crisis.
 EU countries have been disproportionately more targeted as the destination countries of the refugees fleeing Syria, Libya, and Afghanistan.
 Syrian refugees are estimated to be more skilled than refugees from the Balkans in the 1990s, and represent the majority of asylum seekers in the EU, accounting for 21% of the total (OECD, 2015).
 As reported in EU countries, the education level of current immigrants is higher than those in the 1990s, with a total of approximately 15% of asylum seekers in 2014 reported to have a tertiary degree, 16% an upper secondary education, 35% lower secondary education, 24% only primary education, and around 11% not having attended school at all (OECD, 2015).
 However, asylum seekers from Syria (the country of origin for the highest number of refugees), reported higher levels of education, with 21% having attended university, 22% an upper secondary education, and 47% having either lower secondary or primary education (OECD, 2015).